 Alternatively, the earnings yield can be calculated by dividing one by the P/E ratio of the company.

 Earnings Yield vs. P/E Ratio: What is the Difference?

-For instance, if a company’s shares are currently trading at $10.00 in the open market and its diluted EPS for the latest fiscal year was $1.00, the following formulas can be used to calculate the two metrics:
+For instance, suppose a company’s shares are currently trading at $10.00 in the open market, and its diluted EPS for the latest fiscal year was $1.00.

 - Earnings Yield = $1.00 Diluted EPS ÷ $10.00 Share Price = 10.0%

 - P/E Ratio = $10.00 Share Price ÷ $1.00 Diluted EPS = 10.0x

 Therefore, given the yield of 10.0%, the takeaway is that for each dollar invested into the company’s shares, the investment would generate $0.10 of EPS.

 Often the earnings yield is often used as a tool to determine whether a company’s shares are undervalued or overvalued by the market.

 The historical growth trajectory, as well as a company’s future growth prospects, each represent critical factors that can impact the metric.

 When determining the right parameters (i.e. undervalued, overvalued, or priced accurately by the market), it is best to start by performing background research on the company to understand the actual underlying drivers.

 From doing so, you’ll obtain a much better understanding of the company’s fundamentals and that of its industry peers, which helps establish the right baseline to use as a point of reference.

 Similar to the P/E ratio, the yield metric tends to be the most informative when it comes to mature companies in the later stages of their growth cycle and those with many close competitors.

 Earnings Yield vs. Dividend Yield vs. Bond Yield

 While a sizable portion of investors make investment decisions using the amount and growth of dividends paid as a proxy for value, earnings are the real long-term driver of dividend payments (and the firm’s valuation – i.e. share price).